Corporate Social Responsibility (CSR) Policy

 Our customers expect us to live up to our social and environmental responsibilities.
 Ever since its establishment in 1973, Yongo Europe has wanted to work in compliance with national and international applicable laws and regulations.
 Simply because we believe it makes for good business in the long run if we take care of our planet and its people and stick by the rules.

 To ensure legal compliance, we have set a range of social criteria based on the conventions of the International Labour Organisation (ILO).
-In simple terms, these set basic rules about liveable wages and working conditions.
+In simple terms, these set basic rules about living wages and working conditions.
 Furthermore, we have set environmental requirements based on legislation and common standards.
 We ask our suppliers to support us in our CSR program and to work according the standards set.

 Yongo Europe supports the guidelines of the Conventions of the ILO and expect our suppliers to act in accordance with these conventions.
 These conventions, in line with the relevant UN Declarations, are the basis for the Code of Conduct.